 Hardware wallets are devices specially designed to store private keys, and this is probably the best way for most people to save their Litecoin long term.
 The private key itself is stored in the secure part of the device, so even connected to a malware-infected computer, and your money is safe.
 You can read more about some of the most reliable and popular hardware wallets here.

 Paper wallets are still an excellent option for securing cryptocurrency.
 Especially for people on a budget who don’t want to spend money on hardware wallets.
 Liteaddresss.org is a great open-source tool that will create the private and public key for you.
 If you want more information check our article cryptocurrency wallets.

 As we mentioned above, Litecoin is the second oldest cryptocurrency after Bitcoin.
-The Blockchain has a zero downtime since its creation of 2011.
+The Blockchain has a zero downtime since its creation in 2011.
 Litecoin was the first significant cryptocurrency to activate segregated witness in May 2017 a few months before Bitcoin.
 The same month the first transaction from Zurich to San Francisco via lightning network channel was completed.
 Currently, the Grin developer David Burkett is working on an implementation of MimbleWimble over Litecoin.
 That should be done via extension blocks to increase the fungibility of Litecoin.
 This will be a colossal accomplishment when implemented because of Bitcoin and Litecoin lack of privacy.
 Because of that, every single transaction could be traced.
 The great thing is that privacy will be an optional future, and the user will have a choice on how to do the operation.

 Last but not least, Litecoin has a massive community around the world and is the most accepted cryptocurrency after Bitcoin from merchants.
-In our opinion, Litecoin is a well-established cryptocurrency and will always be cheaper and faster to transact then Bitcoin.
+In our opinion, Litecoin is a well-established cryptocurrency and will always be cheaper and faster to transact than Bitcoin.
 That is what makes Litecoin a unique alternative currency.